-The recent release of documentary movie, “The Chicken Manure Incident,” shines an uncomfortable light on the city of Abbotsford, BC, which like many Lower Mainland communities is wrestling with the problems of poverty and homelessness.
+Rejection of certain segments of society versus seeking better connection to those in need was the subject of a documentary movie, “The Chicken Manure Incident,”.
+It shines an uncomfortable light on the city of Abbotsford, BC, which like many Lower Mainland communities is wrestling with the problems of poverty and homelessness.
 When city workers unceremoniously dumped a truckload of chicken manure all over a homeless camp near the city’s downtown core, it fueled national embarrassment for the city and increased mistrust and anger on all sides.

 However, what has ensued is a long overdue conversation about how we view the marginalized, poor and disenfranchised in our communities.
 But what has this got to do with our health?